Gouty arthritis - acute; Gout - acute; Hyperuricemia; Tophaceous gout; Tophi; Podagra; Gout - chronic; Chronic gout; Acute gout; Acute gouty arthritis

 Some people may develop chronic gout.
 This is also called gouty arthritis.
 This condition can lead to joint damage and loss of motion in the joints.
 People with chronic gout will have joint pain and other symptoms most of the time.

-Take medicines for gout as soon as you can if you have a sudden attack.
+Take medicines for gout as soon as you can if you have a new attack.

 You may need these medicines if: